Mental Health Services

 —Sophia Bush

-Life transitions can include events such as getting married, starting a new job, becoming a parent, moving to a new city or country, retiring from work, experiencing a significant illness or injury, ending a relationship, or dealing with the death of a loved one.
+Life changes can include events such as getting married, starting a new job, becoming a parent, moving to a new city or country, retiring from work, experiencing a significant illness or injury, ending a relationship, or dealing with the death of a loved one.
 These transitions can bring about a wide range of emotions, thoughts, and challenges that can affect an individual’s mental health.

 Life transitions can be stressful and may trigger various emotional responses, including excitement, anxiety, fear, sadness, grief, or even a sense of loss or identity crisis.
 Transitions often require individuals to adjust to new roles, responsibilities, routines, and expectations, which can sometimes lead to increased stress, overwhelm, and uncertainty.
 Additionally, life transitions can impact an individual’s support system, social connections, and sense of belonging, which can further impact their mental health and well-being.